 Havana (1990), a Robert Redford movie directed by Sydney Pollack, was not a big box-office success.
 Basically a remake of Casablanca, it's set in Cuba in late 1958, on the eve of Fidel Castro's takeover.
 Redford plays professional gambler Jack Weil, who arrives in Cuba to set up a big poker game, but falls in love with a rich, beautiful revolutionary, Bobby Duran, played by Lena Olin.

 Shot in a glowing, nostalgic light by cinematographer Owen Roizman in the Dominican Republic, the movie features a great supporting cast of 1950s automobiles.
 Mostly big cars with big tail fins, but also a few Jeeps driven by Batista's army, including a couple of appearances by this bare-bones CJ-3B.

 At one point Jack drives through the front lines of the civil war in his silver convertible '55 Cadillac, searching for Bobby.

 Jack pulls off the road when a sniper puts a bullet through his windshield, and the CJ-3B then makes its best appearance in the film, heading up a retreating army convoy.

 The beautiful Bobby drives an equally beautiful green Chrysler station wagon, which in one shot of the film is passed on the street by a blue Willys Jeepster.
 (On the left is a black Studebaker President.)

 What looks like a CJ-3A also appears as a passing Army Jeep.

 Although the plot and the dialogue are at some points unlikely, Havana is a delightful re-creation of a pivotal moment in modern history, and the automobiles are a treat. -- Derek Redmond

-See some real Jeeps in Cuba on CJ3B.info.
+See some real Jeeps in Cuba and some Jeeps in the movie Che (2008) on CJ3B.info.

 Return to The CJ-3B in the Movies.